bdthemes/zoloblocks/readme.txt

 - What is sent: the prompt text entered by the site administrator in the editor, and the API key configured in ZoloBlocks settings, sent to `https://ai.sigmative.com/api/prompt/v1/generation/chat/completions`.
 - When: only when an administrator clicks the AI generation action in the editor.
 - Provider: Sigmative.
 Privacy: https://sigmative.com/privacy-policy

+**5. Mailchimp (optional Form integration)**
+Used only when a site administrator configures a Form block to send subscriber data to Mailchimp.
+- What is sent: the visitor's email address, optional first name, the configured Mailchimp API key and list ID, sent to `https://<dc>.api.mailchimp.com/3.0/lists/{list_id}/members` (where `<dc>` is the data center prefix derived from the API key).
+- When: only when a visitor submits a form whose Mailchimp integration has been configured by the administrator.
+- Provider: Intuit Mailchimp.
+Terms: https://mailchimp.com/legal/terms/  Privacy: https://www.intuit.com/privacy/statement/

+**6. Custom Webhooks (optional Form integration)** Used only when a site administrator pastes a custom webhook URL into the Form block settings.
+- What is sent: the visitor's email address and optional first name, sent as a JSON POST request to the URL configured by the administrator.
+- When: only when a visitor submits a form whose webhook URL has been configured by the administrator.
+- Provider: the third-party service chosen by the administrator.
+The administrator is responsible for ensuring the destination has an appropriate privacy policy.

 == Installation ==